Welcome to Cafe Stories

 Writing is a challenging and enjoyable endeavor.
 Flash fiction requires economy and directness in your style.
 You don't have pages for backstory (exposition).
 You don't even have much time to create your story world (setting).
 For a story between 300 to 1000 words, you must grab the reader in the first paragraph.
 In my stories, the first paragraph usually includes the story world, the main character and the problem (conflict/obstacle), and sometimes even a hint at the theme.
 The title can also help you engage the reader.
 Of course, sometimes you can't write your story in less than 1000 words.
 There are magazines that consider flash fiction up to 1500 words, so search duotrope.com and check magazine submission guidelines.
 Most magazines publish flash fiction and are more receptive to your stories (they can include more shorter stories than longer ones).
 But remember that the quality of the story is the most important element, not the length.
 If the story is good, you can get it published.

 This class will teach you the difference between traditional structure and organic structure.
 The best source for learning how to write organic fiction is "Story Trumps Structure" by Steven James.
 If you get and use this book, you are on the road to being published.
-I use this method to write my stories and have had every story I've written (over 150) published in a magazine or literary journal.
+I use this method to write my stories and have had every story I've written (nearly 150) published in a magazine or literary journal.

 Before you start: